Close

 Anxiety

 Anxiety is another common side effect of sustaining a personal injury in Maryland.
 Anxiety can be characterized by feelings of fear, apprehension, or dread.
-For example, if someone rear-ends your vehicle and causes you to suffer injuries, this could cause anxiety about driving again or even anxiety about leaving your home alone because you are afraid that something similar might happen again.
+For example, if someone rear-ends your vehicle and causes you to suffer injuries, this could cause anxiety about driving again or even stress about leaving your home alone because you are afraid that something similar might happen.
 Anxiety also commonly manifests in physical symptoms that can greatly impact a person’s quality of life, including shortness of breath, chest pains, excessive sweating, dizziness, and countless others.
 Compensation for anxiety is typically determined by its severity in addition to how long it lasts for the victim after the accident occurred.

 How Can You Recover the Greatest Non-Economic Damages in Your Maryland Lawsuit?

 Recovering up to the limit on non-economic damages in a lawsuit against a negligent party is important, especially if you have experienced significant pain and suffering due to an accident.
 Fortunately, there are a number of strategies that can be used to maximize your non-economic damages.
+Our lawyers will focus on documenting your intangible damages, quickly filing your case, and asserting your losses by going to trial if necessary.

 Gather Evidence